mfactory-osaka/ESPTimeCast/ESPHome/README.md

                                           # Change the path if you have not placed it in a fonts directory under esphome
                                           # Find the font here: https://github.com/trip5/Matrix-Fonts/tree/main/8-series

-  brightness: "3"                         # Enter brightness level of the display 1 -15
+  default_brightness: "7"                 # Enter the default brightness level of the display 0 -15
   timezone: "Europe/Copenhagen"           # Enter your Timezone

   # weekDaysShort: "SØ,MA,TI,ON,TO,FR,LØ" # Danish